sagelga/documentation/docs/approval-workflow/docs/develop/config/config/README.md

 How many steps of approval that you need.

 ::: danger DANGER
-Script currently supports 2 steps of approval.<br>
+Script currently supports 2 steps of approval.<br/>
 Dynamic steps is not being developed yet.
 :::